 The creases in the skin of the baby’s neck may continuously rub against each other and also against the baby’s clothing.
 This continual friction may irritate the skin, resulting in a neck rash.

 Neck Rash Symptoms in Babies

 The typical symptom of a neck rash in babies is the appearance of red spots which may result in itchiness and pain.
 Some babies may develop a fever as well.
 In some cases, babies may experience a loss of appetite.
 Overall a baby may feel irritable and distressed.

 More often than not, infant neck rash can be treated without any difficulty.

 1. Cleaning And Soothing The Skin

-It is desirable to use fragrance-free, mild baby wash to clean the baby’s neck properly, using gentle strokes so that the skin is not irritated further.
+It is desirable to use a fragrance-free, mild baby wash to clean the baby’s neck properly, using gentle strokes so that the skin is not irritated further.
 Gently pat the neck dry after washing, with a soft cotton towel, instead of rubbing the area.
-Also, air dry the skin folds in the neck, so that it is completely dry and devoid of any moisture.
-After washing, you may smooth a gentle moisturiser or skin ointment on the baby’s neck, in order to soothe the skin.
+Also, air-dry the skin folds in the neck, so that it is completely dry and devoid of any moisture.
+After washing, you may apply a gentle moisturiser or skin ointment on the baby’s neck, in order to soothe the skin.